Essomia/react18-demo/UPGRADE.md

 Upgrade has been made easy since React 17, so minimal changes to the application needed to upgrade (could be done in an afternoon).

-Start by updating packages to latest version:
+Start by updating packages to the latest version:

 ```
 npm install react@rc react-dom@rc